 If your vehicle has the remote entry system, you can lock and unlock the vehicle doors and open the trunk without using a key.
 The remote also has a personal alarm feature.
-The buttons for the system are located on the hand held transmitter(s) that came with your vehicle.
+The controls for the system are located on the hand held remote(s) that came with your vehicle.

-The system will work with up to four transmitters.
-Your vehicle came with two transmitters.
-Additional transmitters can be ordered from your dealer.
+The system will work with up to four remotes.
+Your vehicle came with two remotes.
+Additional remotes can be ordered from your dealer.